Indoor positioning system: Wi-Fi-based positioning system (WPS)

 Wi-Fi positioning system (WPS) is used where GPS is inadequate.
 The localization technique used for positioning with wireless access points is based on measuring the intensity of the received signal (received signal strength in English RSS) and the method of "fingerprinting".
 To increase the accuracy of fingerprinting methods, statistical post-processing techniques (like Gaussian process theory) can be applied, to transform discrete set of "fingerprints" to a continuous distribution of RSSI of each access point over entire location.
 Typical parameters useful to geolocate the Wi-Fi hotspot or wireless access point include the SSID and the MAC address of the access point.
 The accuracy depends on the number of positions that have been entered into the database.
 The possible signal fluctuations that may occur can increase errors and inaccuracies in the path of the user.

 Bluetooth

 Originally, Bluetooth was concerned about proximity, not about exact location.

 Bluetooth was not intended to offer a pinned location like GPS, however is known as a geo-fence or micro-fence solution which makes it an indoor proximity solution, not an indoor positioning solution.

 Micromapping and indoor mapping has been linked to Bluetooth and to the Bluetooth LE based iBeacon promoted by Apple Inc. Large-scale indoor positioning system based on iBeacons has been implemented and applied in practice.

 Bluetooth speaker position and home networks can be used for broad reference.

+In 2021 Apple released their AirTags which allow a combination of Bluetooth and UWB technology to track Apple devices amongst the Find My network causing a surge of popularity for tracking technology.